 As such enforced disappearances violate numerous human rights, be them in law or in jus cogens.
 As need be, we will recall that there is an unanswered invitation of the Working Group on Enforced or Involuntary Disappearances to visit the country.
-There are no reported cases of enforced disappearances listed by the working group for Dominica.
+There is, as know of today, N/no cases of enforced disappearances listed by the working group13.

-III.
-Nevertheless, we hereby recommend to the State of Dominica ratify the Enforced Disappearances Convention and if not yet done, to answer the allegation sent by Working Group on Enforced or Involuntary Disappearance.
+Henceforth, we hereby recommend to the State of Grenada to urgently ratify the Enforced Disappearances Convention and if not yet done, to answer the allegation sent by Working Group on Enforced or Involuntary Disappearance.